mapcontrib/mapcontrib/README.md

 ![MapContrib](screenshot.png)

+## Contribution

+Installation instructions and informations about contributing are available in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Thanks

 MapContrib is what it is because of some crazy people and free and open source projects.
 Let's name a few: